 Offset Path Settings: I usually set this to a 2-pixel offset with the Miter setting.
 (Positive pixels make the new shape bigger, negative pixels make it smaller).
 I'm not sure what the miter limit is yet, I haven't played with it.
 I usually leave it at the default value.

 Once you click OK, Illustrator will make you a new shape, perfectly aligned with the original, and 2 pixels larger on each side!
 Like this: (Showing in wireframe view)

 The only problem is (from my experience) Illustrator might place the new shape behind the original.
 Now simply select your new (bigger shape) and bring it to the front.

 Now fill your top (mask) shape with a black-to-white gradient.

 Once you have your gradient fill, select both of your shapes Like this: (You can simply do this by clicking and dragging since we locked our background)

 With BOTH shapes selected, go to your transparency palette, and in the upper right, click on the little arrow.
 (Palette Options) Select “Make Transparency Mask.”

-1. This can be applied to ANY shape, so think outside the box, but be aware that it increases file size quite a bit, so keep an eye on file size if you find illustrator running slower.
+- This can be applied to ANY shape, so think outside the box.
+Be aware that it increases file size quite a bit, so keep an eye on file size if you find Illustrator running slower.

-4. There is no (as far as I can tell) shortcut to apply an Opacity Mask.
-If you want to backup, you will have to release the mask in the same way you applied it; from the Transparency Palette Options, or undo.
+- There is no shortcut to apply an Opacity Mask.
+If you want to backup, you will have to release the mask the same way you applied it; from the Transparency Palette Options, or undo.